DJI Software Engineer Salary | CN¥369K-CN¥720K+ | Levels.fyi

 The median Software Engineer compensation in China package at DJI totals CN¥720K per year.
-View the base salary, stock, and bonus breakdowns for DJI's total compensation packages.
+View the base salary, equity, and bonus breakdowns for DJI's total compensation packages.
 Last updated: 9/25/2025

 Company